biiwide/track1-chatter/README.md

 Please ensure you have everything working _before_ you show up for ClojureBridge on Saturday.

+> #### Using The Terminal ####
+> Some of the software tools we will be using can only be run by typing
+> commands into your computer's terminal program.
+In Mac OS this program is
+> called **Terminal**, in Windows you use the **Comand Prompt**, and in Linux
+> there are many terminal programs available.
+>
+> When your terminal program is ready to run a command, it will display a
+> _command prompt_.
+This _prompt_ will look a little different on every
+> computer.
+On a Linux system or a Mac it may look something like this:
+>
+>     MyComputer:~ me$
+>
+> The prompt on a Windows computer will look like this:
+>
+>     C:\>
+>
+> When we demonstrate terminal commands, we will show a snippet from our
+> terminal.
+To represent the command prompt we will just use a dollar sign,
+> `$`; everything _after_ the dollar sign is the command to type.
+The
+> result of the command will be shown on the lines following it.
+When you
+> run these commands on your own computer, you should expect the results
+> you see to be similar, but not always identical.
+>
+>     $ echo "Hello World"
+>     Hello World
+>
+> The `$` means that we will be using the terminal.
+We will type
+> `echo "Hello World"` and press `<Enter>`.
+After that we should see
+> `Hello World` on the next line.
+>
+> Sometimes we will provide a sequence of commands in the same snippet — look
+> for the dollar signs!
+Other commands may continue running until you
+> interrupt them.
+If you need to run a command, but don't yet see the
+> command prompt below the output from last command you ran, you can use
+> the key combination `<Ctrl>-C` (while holding down the `Ctrl` key,
+> press `C`), to interrupt the running program and return your terminal to
+> the command prompt.

 First, we're going to verify that everything is set up correctly.
-We'll do this by entering some commands in the terminal.
+We'll do this by entering some commands in your computer's terminal program.

-When we demonstrate terminal commands, we'll show a snippet from our terminal.
-Our prompt is the dollar sign; everything after the dollar sign is the command we typed.
-The result of the command is printed on the following lines.
-Sometimes we'll have a sequence of commands in the same snippet — look for the dollar signs!
-The terminal you're using will probably have different prompts but the commands should work the same.

-    $: lein -version
+    $ lein -version
     Leiningen 2.5.1 on Java 1.8.0_40-internal OpenJDK 64-Bit Server VM

-    $: git --version
+    $ git --version
     git version 2.1.4

-    $: heroku --version
+    $ heroku --version
     heroku-toolbelt/3.25.0 (x86_64-linux-gnu) ruby/2.1.5
     You have no installed plugins.